 Alternatives To Babbel For Hungarian Learners

-Youtube is a useful resource to practice your essential grammar, listening, and reading.
+Youtube is a useful resource for practicing your essential grammar, listening, and reading.
 Many different content creators offer a Hungarian language course.
-The best I’ve been able to find is learn Hungarian with Hungarian pod 101.
+The best I’ve been able to find is to learn Hungarian with Hungarian Pod 101.
 A lot of their content is advertising, but if you dig deep, there are some gems there.

 Preply is another excellent resource, but of course, it costs money.
 Having a conversation with native speakers sounds terrifying, and it will be at first, but it is undeniably the fastest way to improve your speaking.
 The good thing about Preply is that they give you a 1hr free trial lesson to see if you gel with your tutor.